WilliamQLiu/williamqliu.github.io/_posts/2015-10-01-postgresql.md

     2012-09-21 15:30:00	Tennis Court 1
     2012-09-21 16:00:00	Tennis Court 2

+##<a id="views">Views</a>

+###<a id="materializedviews">Materialized Views</a>

+__Materialized Views__ in Postgres are like views, but they persist the results in a table-like form.

+    CREATE MATERIALIZED VIEW myview AS SELECT * FROM mytable;

+The main difference between a materialized view and a created table is that the materialized view cannot be directly updated after it is created.
+The query used to create the materialized view is stored exactly the same way that a view's query is stored.
+The only way to get fresh data is with:

+    REFRESH MATERIALIZED VIEW myview;

+So why use a materialized view?

+* Accessing the data stored in a materialized view is often faster than accessing the underlying tables directly or through a view
+* However, the data is not always current (you make that tradeoff)

 ## <a id="Aggregates">Aggregates</a>

 You can select aggregates using `COUNT`, `SUM`, and `AVG`, `MAX`, `MIN`. `DISTINCT` can be used with aggregates.

 # Notes